ml4ai/automates/documentation/reports/m1_architecture_report/introduction.md

 2. *Grounding* the extracted information by linking between information types (text, equations and source code) and connecting identified terms to scientific domain ontologies.
 3. *Comparison* of models by analyzing structural and functional (via sensitivity analysis) similarities and differences.
-4. *Augmentation* of models by selection of model components appropriate for a task, composing model components, and model execution;
-   AutoMATES produces executable model components (as dynamic Bayesian networks) and provides results of Comparison, but in the ASKE program selection and composition will be done manually by humans.
+4. *Augmentation* of models through selection of model components appropriate for a task, composing model components, and model execution; AutoMATES produces executable model components (as dynamic Bayesian networks) and provides results of Comparison, but in the ASKE program selection and composition will be done manually by humans.

 Extraction and Grounding are performed by three interacting pipelines:
-Program Analysis, Machine Reading and Equation Reading.
+Program Analysis, Text Reading and Equation Reading.
 1. The *Program Analysis* pipeline extracts program source code and associated comments and performs an analysis that identifies variables and the functional relationships between them, as